20th January 2020

 More early morning and evening drives around Imfolozi.
 We saw numerous White Rhinoceros but thought that they wasn’t any Elephant as we could never find any, but finally we came across one in the river and after that we saw more over the following days

 Our bird and wildlife list included

 Barn Swallow, Brown-Hooded Kingfisher, Dark-capped Bulbul, Egyptian Goose, European Roller, Fan-tailed Widowbird, Grey Heron, Hadada, Helmeted Guineafowl, Lesser Grey Shrike, Lesser Striped Swallow, Mocking Cliff Chat, Purple-crested Turaco, Red-backed Shrike, Red-billed Oxpecker, Red-chested Cuckoo, Southern Grey-headed Sparrow, Spotted Flycatcher, Steppe Buzzard, Village Weaver, Violet-backed Starling, White Stork, White-backed Vulture, White-breasted Cormorant, White-crested Helmetshrike, White-fronted Bee-eater, Yellow-billed Kite.
-To see all photographs then please visit recent photographs
+To see all photographs then please visit Birds of South Africa

 Blue Wildebeest, Burchell’s Zebra, Cape Baboon, Cape Buffalo, Elegant Grasshopper, Elephant, Impala, Kudu, Serrated Hinged Terrapin, Southern White Rhinoceros.
-To see all photographs then please visit recent photographs
+To see all photographs then please visit Wildlife of South Africa

 Time to move on and the next stop is St. Lucia as we enjoyed it so much last year